spco/git-novice/_episodes/10-branching.md

 - "How can I use branching to make my workflow more robust?"
 objectives:
 - "Create a new branch in a repository."
-- "Create and merge a Pull Request on GitHub."
+- "Create and merge a Pull Request on Bitbucket."
 keypoints:
 - "`git branch branch-name` creates a new branch based at the current location."
 - "`git push --set-upstream origin branch-name` sets `origin/branch-name` as the upstream branch of `branch-name`."
 ---

-For this next step, you will work on your own, but please bear in mind that what is learnt can equally be applied to another user's repository e.g. via GitHub.
+For this next step, you will work on your own, but please bear in mind that what is learnt can equally be applied to another user's repository e.g. via Bitbucket.

-The goal of this lesson is to create a new branch for a new feature, and then use GitHub's interface to merge the changes from that branch into the master.
+The goal of this lesson is to create a new branch for a new feature, and then use Bitbucket's interface to merge the changes from that branch into the master.

 Conceptually, what we're going to do is this:

 ![Diagram of Branch and Merge](../fig/Branching.png)

-When it comes to the merge step, we will use GitHub to open a Pull Request.
+When it comes to the merge step, we will use Bitbucket to open a Pull Request.
 This says "I've made a branch, now please pull the branch into master (via a merge)".
 Using a Pull Request allows us (and the owner/other users of the repository) to see the changes that the branch contains.
 These can be reviewed and altered until satisfactory.
-Finally, the merge can be completed via the GitHub interface.
+Finally, the merge can be completed via the Bitbucket interface.

 Firstly, ensure you are working on _your_ repository:
 ~~~